bhyvex/MagickaBBS/README.md

 If you want to install Magicka BBS, follow these steps.

-1. Ensure you have git, c compiler, libsqlite3-dev, libreadline-dev, libssl-dev, libssh-dev and gnu make
+1. Ensure you have git, c compiler, libsqlite3-dev, libreadline-dev, libssl-dev, libssh-dev libncurses5-dev and gnu make

-   `sudo apt-get install build-essential libsqlite3-dev libreadline-dev git libssl-dev libssh-dev`
+   `sudo apt-get install build-essential libsqlite3-dev libreadline-dev git libssl-dev libssh-dev libncurses5-dev`

    should work on debian and debian derivatives.
 2. Clone the repo `git clone https://github.com/MagickaBBS/MagickaBBS`

 3. Build the BBS (You may have to adjust the Makefile for your system)

-  `make -f Makefile.linux` (Linux) `gmake -f Makefile.freebsd` (FreeBSD) `make -f Makefile.osx` (macOS)
+  `make -f Makefile.linux` (Linux) `gmake -f Makefile.freebsd` (FreeBSD) `make -f Makefile.osx` (macOS) `make -f Makefile.netbsd` (NetBSD)

 4. Make a directory for logs.